FEDIToolbox/FEDI/documentation/source/modules/commands/fedi_dmri_moco.rst

 **Mandatory**

 -  **-d, --dmri <file>**
-   Path to the input dMRI file
+   Path to the diffusion MRI file

 -  **-a, --bval <file>**
    Path to the b-values file